CBS News Now

 The program was discontinued in most markets on August 31, 2023, after CBS converted its CW affiliates to independent stations; in duopoly markets (excluding Detroit), the program was replaced with new 8:00 p.m. newscasts produced by the parent station's news department.
-An exception is WUPA, which maintained the Atlanta Now News branding for a primetime newscast produced out of WCBS-TV.
+As an exception, WUPA maintained the Atlanta Now News branding for a primetime newscast produced out of WCBS-TV, until becoming a CBS O&O and launching its own local news operation in 2025.